OpenZeppelin/openzeppelin-upgrades/README.md

 > Note: the format of the files within the `.openzeppelin` folder is not compatible with those of the [OpenZeppelin CLI](https://docs.openzeppelin.com/cli/2.8/).
 If you want to use these plugins for an existing OpenZeppelin CLI project, we will be sharing soon a guide on how to migrate.

+## Managing ownership

+All proxies define an _admin_ address which has the rights to upgrade them.
+By default, the admin is a [proxy admin contract](#What%20is%20a%20proxy%20admin?) deployed behind the scenes.
+You can change the admin of a proxy by calling the `admin.changeAdminForProxy` function in the plugin.
+Keep in mind that the _admin_ of a proxy can only upgrade it, but not interact with the implementation contract.
+Read [here](https://docs.openzeppelin.com/upgrades/2.8/proxies#transparent-proxies-and-function-clashes) for more info on this restriction.

+The proxy admin contract also defines an _owner_ address which has the rights to operate it.
+By default, this address is the externally owned account used during deployment.
+You can change the proxy admin owner by calling the `admin.transferProxyAdminOwnership` function in the plugin.
+Note that changing the proxy admin owner effectively transfers the power to upgrade any proxy in your whole project to the new owner, so use with care.

+Refer to each plugin documentation for more details on the `admin` functions.

 ## FAQ

 ### What does it mean for a contract to be upgrade safe?